snowyogi/AM-treetool/README.md

     Pruning.....................................
     Done.

-9) List all the trees from the root realm to a file or the console:
+11) List all the trees from the root realm to a file or the console:
     % ./amtree.sh -h https://openam.example.com/openam -u amadmin -p password -l -f trees.txt
     % ./amtree.sh -h https://openam.example.com/openam -u amadmin -p password -l

+12) Describe a tree, listing dependent nodes, trees, LDAP attributes and account credentials such as email:
+    If no file name is supplied, describe all json files in the current directory (from -S)
+    % ./amtree.sh  -d -f tree1.json
+    % ./amtree.sh -d

 ## Limitations:
 This tool can't export passwords (including API secrets, etc), so these need to be manually added back to an imported tree or alternatively, export the source tree to a file, edit the file to add the missing fields before importing.
 Any other dependencies than scripts needed for a tree must also exist prior to import, for example inner-trees and custom authentication JARs.
 Currently, scripts are NOT given a new UUID on import; an option to allow re-UUID-ing scripts might be added in the future.